caneara/varnish/docs/pages/textbox.md

 ## Demo

 You can use the toggle at the top right of the page to switch between light and dark-modes.
-For a more extensive demo, [check out the playground](/playgrounds/textbox/index).

 <!-- Setup -->
 <script setup>